 Humans are susceptible to many different infectious diseases, including coronavirus (COVID-19).
 Worrying about diseases is a normal reaction.
 But, excessive worrying about infectious diseases can affect both our physical and our mental health.

 This page describes practical psychological skills to help you and your loved ones cope with anxiety and worry about infectious diseases.

 We are ‘hard-wired’ to react to possible threats to ourselves, our families and our communities.
 These reactions can keep us safe from possible threats.
 But at times, our reactions may also be excessive and unhelpful, and may cause significant stress and worry.
 Relying on news from mainstream media or social media, which may sensationalise or exaggerate issues, can further increase our stress and anxiety.

 One way to manage our reactions is to access the ‘right information’, that is, information we can trust.
-Consider only accessing trusted sources of information (e.g., ABC Radio, Australian Government Department of Health website, World Health Organisation website, etc).
+Consider only accessing trusted sources of information (e.g., ABC Radio, Australian Government Department of Health and Aged Care website, World Health Organisation website, etc).